 Alex Frazier: [00:13:14] So when you say they’re sending budget information to this agency; how many different departments or offices are sending that data?

-Chris Johnson: [00:13:23] So eventually it will be over 100 because there 70 forced agencies and some commissions in higher education and that kind of stuff.
-So, but yeah, that they actually submit that data, but it has to be routed within each agency to three to four folks for approval and submission.
-And so, we manage the back and forth within the agency and also with the submittal of the of the budget request as well.
+Chris Johnson: [00:13:23] So eventually it will be over 100 because there 74 state agencies and some commissions and higher education and that kind of stuff.
+But yeah, they actually submit that data, but it has to be routed within each agency to three to four folks for approval and submission.
+So, we manage the back and forth within the agency and also with the submitting of the budget request as well.

 Alex Frazier: [00:14:51] So I kind of want to shift gears.
 But still, we’re still talking about OnBase.
 I do want to shift gears and talk specifically about a department of admin.
 How can that be an advantage to an entire state and all of the agencies within.